 The rewrite feature allows you to modify the Uniform Resource Identifiers (URIs) of requests by creating rewrite rules.
-After Dynamic Route for CDN (DCDN) receives a request, it matches the request against the rewrite rules.
-If a match is found, DCDN performs a 302 redirect to redirect the request to the specified target URI.
-You can create multiple rewrite rules as needed.
+Based on rewrite rules, you can redirect HTTP requests to the HTTPS versions of web pages.
+You can also change your accessed URI to the URI of the origin if the two URIs are different.
+After Dynamic Route for CDN (DCDN) receives a request, DCDN matches the request against the rewrite rules.
+If a match occurs, DCDN performs a 302 redirect to redirect the request to the specified destination URI.
+You can create multiple rewrite rules based on your business needs.
 This topic describes how to configure rewrite rules in the DCDN console.

 If you need to modify the requested URI, create a rewrite rule.
 For example, if a